ndabAP/vue-command/README.md

 ## Usage

-Let's start with a very simple example.
+Let's start with a dead simple example.
 We want to send "Hello world" to `Stdout` when entering `hello-world`.

 ```vue
 <template>